2020PB/police-brutality/reports/Oregon.md

 ### Police shove legal observer | July 18th

-Footage shows protestors retreating at direction of a police line.
+Footage shows protesters retreating at direction of a police line.
 One legal observer is shoved to the ground on camera.
-A protestor is seen lying in the street.
-A medic approaches to aid the protestor, but it is unclear what caused the protestor's injury.
+A protester is seen lying in the street.
+A medic approaches to aid the protester, but it is unclear what caused the protester's injury.

 tags: legal-observer, protester, shove